 IUDs have thin strings that hang from the opening of the uterus into the vagina.
 This lets you check that the IUD stays in place.

-Can be used by women who have never been pregnant or by women with a history of sexually transmitted infections (STIs) or tubal pregnancy.
+IUDs can be used by women who have never been pregnant or by women with a history of sexually transmitted infections (STIs) or tubal pregnancy.

-Won’t move from the uterus to any other part of the body.
+It won't move from the uterus to any other part of the body.

-Pose a slight risk of the device coming out of the vagina (expulsion).
+There is a slight risk of the device coming out of the vagina (expulsion).

-Copper IUD may cause heavier periods and cramping.
+A copper IUD may cause heavier periods and cramping.

 Progestin IUD may cause light periods or no periods at all (irregular bleeding or spotting is possible and normal during first 3 to 6 months).

 If you get a sexually transmitted infection with an IUD in place, symptoms may be more severe.